singhneeraj/drupal-payment/README.txt

   make payments.
 This means that it doesn't do anything by itself, apart from providing other modules with the ability to make payments.
-- Payment Form Field contains a field that displays a payment form when viewing the entity it is attached to.
+- Payment Form Field contains a field that displays a payment form when viewing the entity the field is attached to.
 - Payment Reference Field contains a field that allow users to make a payment while adding a new entity.